A1vinSmith/OSCP-PWK/README.md

-## TryHackMe is the main material
-## Wiki is for notes and cheetsheet
-## Repo is mostly filled with writeups
+### TryHackMe is the main material for practing.
+Notes and cheetsheet are in Wiki pages.
+Repo is mostly filled with writeups.